Currently reading: Lenders won't have to pay compensation over car finance deals

-Among those gearing up for the worst is Lloyds Bank, as the owner of Black Horse, a leading lender of car finance.
+Among those gearing up for the worst was Lloyds Bank, as the owner of Black Horse, a leading lender of car finance.
 In February, it revealed it had set aside £450 million to cover legal expenses and compensation payouts.

 DCAs allowed dealers and brokers to adjust lenders’ interest rates to reward themselves with commission payments on hire purchase (HP) and personal contract purchase (PCP) deals.

-In one complaint, the FCA stated, Black Horse was found to have allowed a dealer to set an interest rate between 2.49% and 5.5%, with anything over 2.49% being paid to the dealer as commission.
+In one complaint, the FCA stated, Black Horse was found to have allowed a dealer to set an interest rate of between 2.49% and 5.5%, with anything over 2.49% being paid to the dealer as commission.
 The dealer charged the highest rate of 5.5%, amounting to half of the customer’s total interest bill on the loan.
 In addition, the dealer didn't tell the customer it had set the interest rate or how much commission it had earned.

 Will Rimell